markirby/mark-kirby.co.uk/content/_posts/2009-02-25-2008-personal-review-part-2-side-projects.md

 ### WordPress as a CMS at The Werks & BarCamp Brighton

 Back in the summer I was invited by Rosie Sherry to give a talk on [WordPress as a CMS][3] at [The Werks][4].
 I prepared an hour long presentation which ended up running to 2 hours with questions at an event attended by around 30 people.
 The main topic was bending WordPress to use as a CMS, and whether or not this was a good idea (the answer of course, it depends on the project).
 A lively discussion was embedded in the talk as various people put their views across and took the heat off me.
-To run a 2 hour session where you are the only presenter felt like a bit of a baptism of fire when it comes to public speaking, considering I&#8217;d never spoken at a multi session events before.
+To run a 2 hour session where you are the only presenter felt like a bit of a baptism of fire when it comes to public speaking, considering I'd never spoken at a multi session events before.

-I reprised the WordPress talk at BarCamp Brighton &#8211; although an early Sunday morning scheduling and relucatance to sell the talk resulted in lower attendance.
+I reprised the WordPress talk at BarCamp Brighton - although an early Sunday morning scheduling and relucatance to sell the talk resulted in lower attendance.

 ### LifeHacks at BarCamp London